mirako-ai/mcp-remote-demo-server/README.md

 * The result of this demo is hardcoded for simplicity

 ## Authentication
-The `authToken` specified in profile will be included in the header of ALL API calls as:
+The `auth_token` specified in profile will be included in the header of ALL API calls as:
 ```
-Authorization: Bearer [authToken]
+Authorization: Bearer [auth_token]
 ```
 you may use the `AuthTokenAuthProvider` class from [`auth/auth_provider.py`](auth/auth_provider.py) as your AuthProvider like this:
 ```